TheSpiralOfPowah/SpiraGen/README.md

 - Download the SpiraGen-V1.0.py file.
 - Run it in visual studio code or another python terminal you'd prefer.
 - Input the amount of codes and the length of each code.

+`This was made for educational purposes only.
+USE AT YOUR OWN RISK!`